 - The SEND Code Of Practice 2015

 - Children and Families Act 2014 (Part 3)

 - Equality Act 2010

 - Working Together to Safeguard Children (2018)

-- EYFS
+- Statutory Framework for the EYFS (2017)

 Special Educational Needs and Disability (SEND) code of practice.

 The nursery has regard to the statutory guidance set out in the Special Educational Needs and Disability code of practice (DfE 2015) to identify, assess and make provision for children's special educational needs.